Why Policy Makers Must Act on Identity Fraud

 At Identity Week 2025 in Washington, D.C., the conversation on fraud and identity made one fact clear: fraud is inevitable.
 What matters is how the industry responds.
-Losses do not need to remain unpredictable, draining resources for institutions and reducing public trust in the financial system.
+Identity fraud insurance can play a crucial role in this response, as losses do not need to remain unpredictable, draining resources for institutions and reducing public trust in the financial system.

 For policy makers, this is not a niche industry problem.
 Identity fraud is a systemic risk.
 It weakens consumer confidence, burdens smaller institutions disproportionately and drives costs that ripple through the broader economy.
 The time has come to consider identity fraud insurance as a structural safeguard, just as deposit insurance once became a foundation for trust in banking.